The accommodation at Luwi Bushcamp consists of four reed-and-grass chalets.

 Luwi Bushcamp: Our full report

-Luwi stands in a small grove of mahogany and sausage trees, which provide welcome shade during the heat of the day.
-The camp has great views over a floodplain to the Luwi riverbed beyond.
-There are two permanent lagoons close by, each with an impressive population of hippo and crocodile.
+Luwi Bush Camp is Norman Carr Safaris' most remote and rustic camp, with no other camps, or people, for miles.
+It stands in a small grove of mahogany trees, and has great views over a floodplain to the Luwi riverbed beyond.
+Although the camp is away from the main Luangwa River, there are two permanent lagoons here, each with an impressive population of hippo and crocodile.

-Each chalet is slightly different from the others.
-The honeymoon chalet is set slightly away from the others, and is slightly larger.
-The front wall of the chalet is set on wheels and hinges and cleverly swings open creating a private patio area and a completely open view from the bed out over the plain.
-Private meals can be arranged on the patio when requested.
+The slightly larger honeymoon chalet is set a little away from the others.
+Rather cleverly, its front wall swings open to create a private patio area and a completely open view from the bed out over the plain.
+Private meals can be arranged on the patio on request.

-There are a variety of habitats here including open floodplains, dry river beds, mopane woodland and the two lagoons.
-There is also a hippo hide overlooking one lagoon just outside of camp, and fantastic photo opportunities are possible to those who are patient!
-The lagoons are a big draw for game to the area, being the only source of permanent water for miles in the dry months and attracting large numbers of game.
-On previous visits to Luwi Bushcamp we have seen a variety of wildlife here and had some incredible sightings including lion in the riverbed, the shy eland antelope and a leopard stalk and kill a bush buck.
+The lagoons are a big draw for game to the area, being the only source of permanent water for miles in the dry months (around June to October).
+We have seen a variety of wildlife here and our team has had some exceptional sightings over the years from here, including lion in the riverbed, and a leopard stalk and kill a bushbuck.

-Ideal length of stay: We recommend two or three nights stay at Luwi Bushcamp as part of a longer safari combining some of its sister-bushcamps - Kakuli Bushcamp, Mchenja Bushcamp and Nsolo Bushcamp.
-It is possible to walk between Luwi and Nsolo bushcamps as a morning activity.
+Ideal length of stay: We usually recommend two or three nights at Luwi Bushcamp as part of a longer safari combining some of its sister bushcamps: Kakuli Bushcamp, Mchenja Bushcamp and Nsolo Bushcamp, often starting or ending at Kapani Lodge.
+The most recent addition to this family, its luxurious sibling Chinzombo, could be visited at the end of such a simpler safari.

 Owner: Norman Carr Safaris